IhorKyl/git_assignment/README.md

 # Git Assignment - IhorKyl

 a.
 What is an issue?
+GitHub issues are an extremely useful tool for communicating decisions, ideas and problems that are project specific.

 b.
 What is a pull request?
+If collaborators don't have direct access (push access ) they can make "pull request" to give request for merging branch with changes.

 c.
 How do I open up a pull request?